bainonline/kwin-maxmize-to-new-desktop/README.md

+#FORKED

+For some reason the original script does not work on wayland

+The workspace.clientFullScreenSet event is never sent for most of the windows.
+(Strangely it works with chrome going fullscreen)

+Instead when a new client is added, connect to its client.fullScreenChanged event

+No idea about consequences other than it works.
+Probably since it adds handler for each window rather than workspace, so might be memory heavy.

+Did not bother to disconnect, so not sure if this leaks!!! :D

+VERY VERY HACKY solution.
+Use at your own risk.

 # kwin-maxmize-to-new-desktop

 KWin script that moves fullscreened window to a new virtual desktop, emulating macOS like maximize to new desktop.